-Investment dealer

-Dealing representative ссо

-Proficiency requirements set by IIROC Proficiency requirements set by IIROC

-Mutual fund dealer

-Dealing representative ссо

-One of these five options: One of these two options:

-1. CIF 2.
-CSC CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant securities industry experience in the 36- month period before applying for registration

-3. IFIC 2.
-CCO requirements - portfolio manager or exempt from these under section 16.9(2) 4.
-CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration 5.
-Advising representative requirements - portfolio manager or exempt from these under section 16.10(1)
+Investment dealer Dealing representative ссо Proficiency requirements set by IIROC Proficiency requirements set by IIROC Mutual fund dealer Dealing representative ссо One of these five options: One of these two options: 1.
+CIF 2.
+CSC CIF, CSC or IFIC; and PDO, MFDC or CCOQ and 12 months of relevant securities industry experience in the 36-month period before applying for registration.
+3. IFIC CCO requirements - portfolio manager or exempt from these under section 16.9(2) CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration Advising representative requirements - portfolio manager or exempt from these under section 16.10(1)

-Exempt market dealer Dealing representative ссо One of these four options: One of these two options: 1.
-CSC 2.
-EMP PDO or CCOQ and EMP or CSC and 12 months of relevant securities industry experience in the 36-month period before applying for registration CFA Charter and 12 months of relevant securities industry experience in the 36-month period before applying for registration CCO requirements - portfolio manager or exempt from these under section 16.9(2) Advising representative requirements - portfolio manager or exempt from these under section 16.10(1) Scholarship o plan dealer Dealing representative cco SRP SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration Restricted dealer Dealing representative ССО Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis
+Exempt market dealer Dealing representative ссо One of these four options: One e of these two options: 1.
+CS sc 1.
+PDO or CCOQ and EMP or CSC and 12 months of 2.
+EN MP relevant securities industry experience in the 36-month period before applying for registration ex FA Charter and 12 months of relevant securities industry sperience in the 36-month period before applying for gistration 2.
+CCO requirements - portfolio manager or exempt from these under section 16.9(2) dvising representative requirements - portfolio manager exempt from these under section 16.10(1) Scholarship pla n de aler Dealing representative ссо SRP, BMP, and PDO or CCOQ and 12 months of relevant security industry experience in the 36-month period before applying for registration Restricted dealer Dealing representative ссо Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis

-Portfolio manager Advising representative Associate advising representative ссо One of these two options: One of these two options: One of these three options: 1.
-2. CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) Level 1 of the CFA and 24 months of relevant investment management experience CIM and 24 months of relevant investment management experience CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Québec or the equivalent in a foreign jurisdiction, and: 36 months of relevant securities experience working at an investment dealer, registered
+Portfolio manager Advising representative Associate advising representative ссо One of these two options: 1.
+CFA and 12 months of relevant investment management experience in the 36-month period before applying for registration 2.
+CIM and 48 months of relevant investment management experience (12 months gained in the 36-month period before applying for registration) One of these two options: 1.
+Level 1 of the CFA and 24 months of relevant investment management experience 2.
+CIM and 24 months of relevant investment management experience One of these three options: 1.
+CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Québec or the equivalent in a foreign jurisdiction, and: • 36 months of relevant securities experience working at an investment dealer, registered adviser or investment fund manager, or • 36 months providing professional services to the securities industry and 12 months working at a registered dealer, registered adviser or investment fund manager, for a total of 48 months 2.
+CSC except if the individual has the CFA or CIM designation, PDO or CCOQ and five years working at:

-Restricted portfolio manager Bestricted portfolio manager dealer, registered adviser or investment fund manager, for a total of 48 months 2.
-CSC except if the individual has the CFA or CIM designation, PDO or CCOQ and five years working at: an investment dealer or a registered adviser (including 36 months in a compliance capacity), or a Canadian financial institution in a compliance capacity relating to portfolio management and 12 months at a registered dealer or registered adviser, for a total of six years 3.
-PDO or CCOQ and advising representative requirements - portfolio manager 36 months providing professional services to the securities industry and 12 months working at a registered
+ссо Investment fund manager Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis Regulator to determine on a case-by-case basis Advising representative Associate advising representative ссо Restricted portfolio manager an investment dealer or a registered adviser (including 36 months in a compliance capacity), or a Canadian financial institution in a compliance capacity relating to portfolio management and 12 months at a registered dealer or registered adviser, for a total of six years PDO or CCOQ and advising representative requirements - portfolio manager